Ancient Empire "The Tower" (2017) Album Review

 Release: Stormspell Records, 2017

-I was also intrigued by Ancient Empire's sci-fi themes, which are a nice change of pace from the the usual lyrical ideas (fire, steel, swords, dragons, Satan, blah blah blah) that most metal bands run into the ground.
+I was also intrigued by Ancient Empire's sci-fi themes, which are a nice change of pace from the the usual lyrical ideas (fire, steel, swords, dragons, death, Satan, blah blah blah) that most metal bands run into the ground.
 Lots of bands may have written individual songs inspired by science fiction books or films, but I can't think of many who've used it as their main lyrical inspiration to build entire albums (or discographies) around.
 Aside from Ancient Empire, the only ones that come to mind off the top of my head are early Rush (obviously), prog-thrashers Voivod, and the German speed/power metal combos Scanner and Iron Savior.
 (Maybe it's a Canadian/German thing?)
 I wonder why more bands don't go this route, since the sci-fi genre has enough tales of the battle between good vs. evil, massive planetary destruction and horrifying monster mayhem to fill dozens of heavy metal albums!

 The Tower picks up pretty much where Another World left off - nine tracks of classy, melodic-but-heavy power metal.
 Joe Liszt carries most of the workload on the disc, performing all guitars (rhythm and leads) and bass, and he's the lead vocalist to boot.
 Drummer Steve Pelletier and Steve's brother (?)
 Rich Pelletier round out the trio, though according to the album credits Rich's role in Ancient Empire is simply "lyricist."